isomerpages/govtech-stp/_work-pass-holder-lane/Overview (Work Pass Holder Lane).md

 ### 4. Pre-Departure & Entry Procedures

-The approval letter <!--, if applicable--> will indicate the travel health control measures submitters (i.e. employers or employment agencies which submitted the entry applications) and their pass holders must comply with.
+The approval letter, if applicable, will indicate the travel health control measures submitters (i.e. employers or employment agencies which submitted the entry applications) and their pass holders must comply with.

 As the control measures are subject to change based on the global situation, the Ministry of Manpower (MOM) will inform submitters whose pass holders have obtained approvals of the changes by email.

 Pass holders who are serving their Stay-Home Notice (SHN) or self-isolation must recover or self-isolate at their current accommodation, if any of the following happens:
 - COVID-19 Polymerase Chain Reaction (PCR) test result is positive.
 - COVID-19 Antigen Rapid Test (ART) result is positive.
-- They are identified as close contacts of a COVID-19 case and have received a Health Risk Warning (HRW).
+- They are identified as close contacts of a COVID-19 case and have received a Health Risk Notice (HRN).

 Please refer to <a href="https://www.stb.gov.sg/content/stb/en/media-centre/media-releases/REVISED-PROTOCOLS-FOR-TRAVELLERS-RESIDING-IN-HOTELS-WHO-TEST-POSITIVE-FOR-COVID-19-OR-ARE-IDENTIFIED-AS-CLOSE-CONTACTS-OF-COVID-19-CASES.html" target="_blank">STB website</a> for more details.